Does Pet Insurance Cover Behavioral Therapy?

 Fortunately, the propensity of your dog’s breed to behavioral issues should not be a factor in the premium you pay, at least not in isolation.
 The cost of your insurance plan will depend on factors ranging from the species (dogs cost about 60% more on average than cats) to your location to the animal's age.
 But Wymer says "while your pet’s breed does factor into the premium you pay, you wouldn’t pay a higher premium if your breed were particularly prone to having behavioral issues [alone].
 The premium is based on the overall risk of developing any health issues."

-Use our chart as a starting point to what therapies if any might be covered by various insurers.
-But check the company websites, and call as needed, to confirm that policies haven't changed, and to determine the therapies covered and what behavioral issues or incidents might constitute a pre-existing condition.
+Use our chart as a starting point to what therapies, if any, might be covered by various insurers.
+Our information is current as of May 2023.
+Still, it’s wise to check company websites, and call as needed, to confirm that policies haven't changed, and to determine the therapies covered and what behavioral issues or incidents might constitute a pre-existing condition.

 "If behavioral issues and therapy is an area an owner is particularly concerned about when they are looking for pet insurance, I recommend diving deeper into the different policies available and researching the pet insurance disclaimers and exclusions around behavior issues/treatment," Wymer says.